-This post has partner links that I may receive compensation for at no cost to you.
+This article has partner links that I may receive compensation from at no cost to you.
 Thank you for supporting my site by using them!

-The best craft beer bars in Hong Kong
+The Best Craft Beer Bars in Hong Kong

 The Globe was closed for a few days at the beginning of the New Year, but I was glad that I was able to make it in before the end of my visit to Hong Kong.
 The draft list featured 7 local taps, 4 guest taps (which happened to be from New Zealand at the time), plus 8 other taps of more mainstream beers and ales.
 The true gem here is their bottle list, which features hundreds of unique beers from around the world.